 - ½ cup olive oil

-- 2 cups pumpkin puree (or one 15 oz can)
+- 2 cups pumpkin puree or one 15 ounce can

 - Preheat the oven to 350°.
 Grease a loaf pan with butter and dust with a small amount of flour.

-- In a small bowl combine flour, baking soda, baking powder, ground cinnamon, nutmeg, cloves, and ginger.
+- In a small bowl, combine the all purpose flour, baking soda, baking powder, ground cinnamon, nutmeg, cloves, and ginger.
 Mix until combined.

-- In a large bowl, beat the olive oil and sugar on medium speed (or with a whisk) for 1 minute.
-Add the eggs and beat 1 minute.
-Add the pumpkin puree and beat until mixture is smooth, about 1 minute.
+- In a large bowl, beat the olive oil and brown sugar on medium speed (or with a whisk) for 1 minute.
+Add the eggs and beat 1 minute more.
+Add the pumpkin puree and beat until the mixture is smooth, about 1 minute.

-- Pour the dry ingredients into the liquid and beat until combined, about 2 minutes.
+- Pour the bowl of dry ingredients into the bowl of liquid ingredients.
+Beat until combined, about 2 minutes.

-- Fill the loaf pan ⅔ full and bake for 60-70 minutes, until a toothpick inserted in the center comes out clean.
-Let rest in the pan for 15 minutes before removing to a wire rack.
-Let cool for at least 30 minutes before slicing.
+- Pour the batter into the loaf pan and bake for 60-70 minutes or until a toothpick inserted in the center comes out clean.
+Let rest in the pan for 15 minutes before transferring to a wire rack.
+Let cool for at least 30 minutes more before slicing.